uTensor/utensor-helloworld/docs/blog.md

  As you tweak the model architecture, pay attention not only to the accuracy of the model, but also the model parameter size.

 #### Model Size and RAM Estimation
-Oftentimes, the model's size and RAM usage can be estimated from the model architecture itself.
+Oftentimes, a model's size and RAM usage can be estimated from the model architecture itself.
 Here's a helper function that prints the model parameters given the input shape:
 ```python
 def print_model_summary(model, input_shape):
   input_shape_nobatch = input_shape[1:]